eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 use and recognition of EAA.
 Such other frameworks may cover policy areas such as driving licences, educational credentials, digital payments, although they may also rely on qualified Electronic Attestation of Attributes Providers.
-For EAA to be used, TSPs offer Users a way to request and obtain EAA, meaning they need to technically comply with EUDI Wallet interface specifications.
+For EAA to be used in the context of the EUDI Wallet, TSPs offer Users a way to request and obtain EAA, meaning they need to technically comply with EUDI Wallet interface specifications.
 Depending on the domain rules, EAA providers may provide validity information about EAA, without having an ability to receive any information about the use of the EAA.
 The terms and conditions of issuing EAAs and related services are subject to sectoral rules.

-#### 4.1.7.
-Qualified and Non-Qualified Certificates for Electronic Signature/Seal Providers
+#### 4.1.7 Qualified and Non-Qualified Certificates for Electronic Signature/Seal Providers

 Article 6a(3) of COM(2021)281 final requires the EUDI Wallet to enable the User to create qualified electronic signatures or seals.
 This goal